 Moreover, as Ormerod and Roswell showed in “How Much Can Firms Know?”, even a slight improvement in an organisation’s ability to acquire knowledge about the sources of competitive success and failure can dramatically improve its survival rate.

 Neil Britten and Tom Coyne have over 80 years of experience, as consultants, bankers, executives, and directors of companies around the world.
-Since 2012, Britten Coyne has focused on strategic risk management and governance, through our corporate advisory, educational, and emerging risk forecast offerings.
+Since 2012, Britten Coyne has focused on strategic risk governance and management (SRGM), through our corporate advisory, educational, and emerging risk forecast offerings.

 Our methods and tools are based on an extensive evidence-base, including intelligence analysis, complex systems theory, individual, group, and organizational psychology, and Tom’s four years of experience as a member of the Good Judgement Project team which won the United States Intelligence Advanced Research Projects Activity's forecasting tournament, as described in Professor Philip Tetlock’s book, “Superforecasting”.

 Download a pdf summary of our Corporate Governance Code/Emerging Risk Compliance and Performance Improvement offering.